Click on a letter below to jump to terms starting with that letter.

 Orientation: Time during the summer or the beginning of the school year for new students to learn about a college and meet faculty, staff and other students.

-ORSAA: Stands for Oregon Student Aid Application; the form that eligible undocumented and DACA-mented students complete in order to access state financial aid including the Oregon Opportunity Grant, the Oregon Promise grant and some OSAC scholarships.
-Opens October 1.
+ORSAA: Stands for Oregon Student Aid Application; the form that eligible undocumented students complete in order to access state financial aid including the Oregon Opportunity Grant, the Oregon Promise grant and some OSAC scholarships.
+Opens in December.

 OSAC: Stands for the Office of Student Access and Completion; the agency in Oregon that processes applications for many different scholarships as well as the Oregon Promise program.